jason-white/personal-site/content/journal/2023/2023-02-19_chili-cookoff/index.md

 alt: "the corner of a table with bowls, a crockpot, chili toppings, cubes of cornbread and a list of ingredients"
 caption: "35mm Summicron ASPH / Kodak XX @ 800"
 gallery:
-  images:
-    image1:
-      id: 1
-      image: 2023-03-11_xx-800_02-8.jpg"
+  - src: "2023-03-11_xx-800_02-8.jpg"
     alt: "people standing around a table with a man behind it that serves chili. the man is eating a bowl of the chili himself"
-      width: 2048
-      height: 1365
-    image2:
-      id: 2
-      image: 2023-02-19_griii-9.jpg"
+  - src: "2023-02-19_griii-9.jpg"
     alt: "viewing a man from behind, he is wearing a hat that is held together with a string"
-      width: 2048
-      height: 1365
-    image3:
-      id: 3
-      image: 2023-02-19_griii-12.jpg"
+  - src: "2023-02-19_griii-12.jpg"
     alt: "a deliciouis looking plate of fettucine alfredo with sausage. there is a ball of fresh mozzarella on top"
-      width: 2048
-      height: 1365
-    image4:
-      id: 4
-      image: 2023-02-19_griii-14.jpg"
+  - src: "2023-02-19_griii-14.jpg"
     alt: "a wooden tray with three desserts and multiple spoons"
-      width: 2048
-      height: 1365
 tags:
   - haw-river
   - leica
   - griii
   - kodakxx
 ---

 We spent a couple of days in Haw River hanging out with Brian and Jeremie.
 Lounged around for a bit early in the day chatting and having some (very) good coffee.